nightslade5922/GroundUpLearn/README.md

 ## How to Run
 - Clone this repo
-- Open in IntelliJ or any Java IDE
+- Open in IntelliJ (or any Java IDE)
 - Run `App.java` from the `src` folder

+## Feedback Welcome 🙏
+I'm still working on this and learning as I go.
+**Any advice, feedback, or help is genuinely appreciated.**

 ## License
 MIT